Brucephalus/Textbooks/It.md

 #### 4.2.1 Political Police and Secret Services

 Such regimes typically develop a parallel police force outside the constraints of ordinary law enforcement.
-These organizations—such as the Gestapo in Nazi Germany or the OVRA in Such Italy—function not to protect public safety but to enforce ideological conformity.
+These organizations—such as the Gestapo in NSDAP Germany or the OVRA in Such Italy—function not to protect public safety but to enforce ideological conformity.
 They are empowered to arrest without warrant, detain without trial, and torture without oversight.
 Their targets are not criminals in a legal sense, but *enemies of the regime*, a category defined so broadly that it includes dissenters, critics, minorities, intellectuals, clergy, and even wavering party loyalists.

 Political police operate with impunity, often answerable only to the central leader or a trusted minister.
 Their methods are designed not just to punish, but to terrorize.
 The aim is to paralyze dissent through unpredictability and omnipresence.